wlund-pivotal/spring-geode-workshop/labs/01-environment-setup.en.md

 gemfire1   2/2        1/2
 ```

-## Connect to the Tanzu GemFire Cluster
+##  Start the Tanzu GemFire Shell (GFSH)

 ```bash
 kubectl  exec -it gemfire-locator-0 -- gfsh
 ```
-## Verify Gemfire is working
+## Connect to the Tanzu GemFire cluster

-Since the cluster is deployed for us we need only connect.
-Do the following:
+Once GFSH is running, we need to connect to the GemFire cluster through the following command:

 ```bash
 gfsh>connect